WOA-Project/SurfaceDuo-Guides/Terminology.md

 Bare Metal Recovery, also refered to incorrectly by Microsoft as a *Recovery Package* in the case of Surface Duo.
 These zip files are obtained primarly from https://aka.ms/sri, and only allow reflashing the Android Partition.
 They cannot be used to fix any issue that doesn't relate to modifying Android partition content such as a modified partition table or Windows being installed.
 Sideloading/Flashing those will never remove Windows, nor fix any partition layout kind of issues.

+## SFPD

+Surface Provisioning Data (SFPD) is a Surface Specific partition holding device unique factory authored calibration and provisioning data.
+It contains many things such as the device serial number, board number, chassis number, regulatory assets, screen alignement data, tokens, widevine authorization attestations, SecureProcessor initial NVRAM, Panel colorimetry calibration data & etc...
+This data normally cannot be edited on retail devices, and any attempt of doing so will blow a specific fuse rendering your device a complete paperweight.
+It should not be edited by force.

 ## Boot Modes

 ### Android™